bahrus/p-et-alia/README.md

 If any of the sub-expressions evaluate to null or undefined, then the target element(s) aren't modified.

-All the components described in this document support an attribute (not a property), "debug".
+All the components described in this document support an attribute/property, "debug".
 If the attribute is present, the code will break every time the event it is monitoring for fires.
 Adding a debug attribute to a target element will also cause the processing to break every time a new value is about to be set.

+Another attribute/property, "log" logs whenever the event fires.

 ##  But what if the way my elements should display isn't related to how data should flow?